 things to do after installing fedora 9

 Firefox is the default web browser in Fedora.
-Since you are – probably – going to use it everyday.
-It’s better for you to try a set of different addons and extensions:
+Since you are – probably – going to use it every day.
+You should try a set of different addons and extensions:

 • uBlock Origin: The famous ad-blocker plugin.
 Please make sure to add us to the whitelist!